Last updated on March 23, 2026

 #8.
 Hellkite Tyrant

 Controlling 20 artifacts is no easy feat, even if you’re playing affinity with all artifact lands at your disposal.
 The best thing about Hellkite Tyrant is that it’s a giant flying dragon that eventually steals their artifacts.
 In EDH there are plenty of good artifacts to steal, varying from Treasure to Clues and mana rocks.
 This card is an awesome dragon to put in big red decks or dragon decks.
-It gets some value from your opponents, and sometimes you’ll get a win with its special ability.
+It gets some value from your opponents, and sometimes you’ll get a win with its upkeep trigger.

 #7.
 Felidar Sovereign